 This monthly meal planning service is more than just a plan of random recipes dropped in your inbox.

-With 35+ weekly plans, the Kitchen Winner Meal Plans provide 7 full menus complete with recipes, as well as the grocery list and meal prep checklist to help you bring meal planning dreams to meal prep reality.
+Plans include grocery list, meal prep checklist, leftover alerts, and ingredient swaps to help you bring meal planning dreams to meal prep reality.